PauliusAleks/lagalt-server/README.md

 ## Project status

 ### Lagalt API 1.0
 All of the functionality that is required for the API to be fully usable is implemented.
-Endpoints will be listed later.
+For detailed Endpoints description, download the 'lagaltAPISwaggerDocs.html' file.

 ### Missing requirements
-* Authentication on Controllers.
+* Authentication for Controllers.
 * Sorting algorithm.

 ## Usage